mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the Solomani.
 Alas, Tomolin died in 944 after exposure to an alien pathogen.
 Margaret feared that this single event might derail centuries of planning.
-Tomolin’s son Styryx, then an officer in the Imperial Marines, was headstrong and had many connections with Solomani factions in the military.
+Tomolin's son Styryx, then an officer in the Imperial Marines, was headstrong and had many connections with Solomani factions in the military.
 She was leery about whether